EduardV777/Softuni-Exercises/README.md

 # Softuni-Python-Exercises
-Here are all python exercise codes I've done during my period of studying at Softuni
+My name is Eduard Velkov and this is my repository that will contain all the python codes I've created during my studying at the SoftUni university.
+These codes were created during doing exercises and exams.